The Voice of Germany season 9

 The ninth season of the talent show The Voice of Germany premiered on September 12, 2019 on ProSieben and on September 15, 2019 on Sat.1.
 The coaches were the singer and songwriter Mark Forster returning for his third season, while songwriter and singer Rea Garvey, who last coached in the fifth season returned alongside new coaches, pop musician Alice Merton and rapper Sido, who replaced Michi & Smudo, Yvonne Catterfeld and Michael Patrick Kelly.
 For the first time in its history, the show featured a fifth coach, Nico Santos, who selected contestants to participate in The Voice: Comeback Stage by SEAT.
 Meanwhile hosts Thore Schölermann returned for his eighth season and Lena Gercke returned for her fifth season.

-Claudia Emmanuela Santoso was named the winner of the season on November 10, 2019; making her the third foreigner contestant (first artist born completely outside of Europe) to win in the show's history and Alice Merton became the first female coach to win The Voice of Germany.
+Claudia Emmanuela Santoso was named the winner of the season on November 10, 2019; making her the third foreigner contestant (first artist born completely outside of Europe) to win in the show's history, marking Alice Merton's first and only win.
+She is the first and (so far) only female coach, as well as the youngest coach to win a season of The Voice of Germany.

 Coaches and hosts

 On April 7, 2019, it was announced that after 5 years Michi & Smudo would not be returning to the show.
 On May 6, 2019, it was announced that after 3 years Yvonne Catterfeld would not be returning as a coach, though she confirmed she would remain on The Voice Senior.
-On May 22, 2019, it was announced that Michael Patrick Kelly would also not be returning as a coach but instead will switch to coach on the second season of The Voice Senior.
+On May 22, 2019, it was announced that Michael Patrick Kelly would also not be returning as a coach, instead he would be transferring to the panel of the second season of The Voice Senior.
 On May 26, 2019, it was announced that Rea Garvey would be returning for his fifth season after a three-year hiatus, along with new coaches Alice Merton and Sido and returning coach Mark Forster.
 Therefore, for the first time in the history of The Voice of Germany, there are no duo coaches on the panel.
-It was announced on August 21, 2019 that Nico Santos would become a fifth coach, mentoring unsuccessful auditioners on an online version in a new round called The Voice: Comeback Stage by SEAT.
+This is also the first time since season 4 to have two debuting coaches.

 Thore Schölermann and Lena Gercke both remained on the show as hosts.

 A new round this season, entitled "Comeback Stage by SEAT", saw artists who did not turn a chair in the Blind Auditions as well as eliminated artists from later rounds of the competition, get a second chance to return to the competition for the live shows.
+On August 21, 2019, it was announced that Nico Santos would become a fifth coach, mentoring unsuccessful auditioners on an online version in The Comeback Stage.
 The artists remained, mentored by Nico Santos, competed against each other in a digital companion series, with the winners securing a spot in the Live Shows.
 In addition, the number of finalists were increased from 4 to 5 this season.